Skip to main content

 Custody

-APM is the only AlgoVoi product where AlgoVoi takes custody of funds.
-This is the deliberate trade-off that makes agent-native fiat spending possible — agents cannot hold private keys or fiat accounts, so a regulated custodian has to stand in.
+APM is the only AlgoVoi product designed for AlgoVoi to take custody of funds — and it is in development, not yet live (see the status note at the top).
+This is the deliberate trade-off that will make agent-native fiat spending possible — agents cannot hold private keys or fiat accounts, so a regulated custodian has to stand in.
+Everything in this section describes the launch design, not a service operating today.

 Custody model vs the other AlgoVoi products